gidden/boot-camps/README.md

 =======================================
 Welcome!

-August 4, 7, 8, 11; 2014
+August 25 & 26, 2014
 --------------------

-Waisman Center, John D Wiley Conference Room
+Discovery Building
 ------------------

-This repository contains the course material for the upcoming Software Carpentry boot camp being hosted by the Advanced Computing Infrastructure organization for the Davidson&Others group at the UW-Madison.
+This repository contains the course material for the upcoming Software Carpentry boot camp being hosted by the Advanced Computing Infrastructure organization at the UW-Madison.

 Schedule
 -----------